imobicloud/com.imobicloud.calendar/example/app/widgets/com.imobicloud.calendar/README.md

     //      'month': the user has changed the current month
     //      'selected': the user has selected a day in the calendar

-    // e.date: moment object of the selected day (first day of month when month changed)
+    // e.date: moment object with the selected day (first day of month when month changed)

     // e.view: view of the date to be able to add/change values.
 Only available when e.type = 'selected' Ti.API.info('type: ' + e.type + ' - date: ' + e.date.format("DD-MM-YYYY"));